 After citing morels as his favorite food in an interview, chef Tom Colicchio, then at the helm of Gramercy Tavern, got to thinking — Where can you go to eat just mushrooms, or order a bowl of sweet, tender peas when they’re at their best in early spring?

-Craft received the James Beard Award for Best New Restaurant nationwide in 2002 for its unique marriage of the finest ingredients, haute cuisine and family-style service enjoyed within the award-winning architectural design of Bentel and Bentel.
-New York Times critic, William Grimes awarded Craft three stars in 2001, an honor upheld by Sam Sifton in 2011.
+Craft New York was designed by the award-winning architectural design of Bentel and Bentel.
+Craft received the James Beard Award for Best New Restaurant nationwide in 2002 & New York Times critic, William Grimes awarded Craft three stars in 2001, an honor upheld by Sam Sifton in 2011.